RutananaArnold/pagination_exp/README.md

 # pagination_exp

-A new Flutter project.
+A Flutter project to demonstrate pagination.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project demonstrates how to paginate data from the internet in flutter using ScrollController.

 A few resources to get you started if this is your first Flutter project: